zerogpm/serverless-aws-ses/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 <div id="about-the-project"></div>
-This is dockerized wordpress, just one command and you can lay back and relax.
+This is Serverless lambda function for AWS, just one command and you can lay back and relax.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like setting up wordpress, PHP, MYSQL, Nginx
+* You shouldn't be doing the same tasks over and over like looking at outdated AWS documentation
 * You should implement DRY principles to the rest of your life :smile:

 <p align="right">(<a href="#top">back to top</a>)</p>